tristaneason/grizzlytargets/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 Please visit <a rel="nofollow" href="https://www.webtoffee.com/product/wordpress-users-woocommerce-customers-import-export/">Import Export WordPress Users & WooCommerce Customers</a> for more details

-Tags: CSV import, CSV export, customer import, customer export, user import, user export, WooCommerce, WordPress.

 </blockquote>

 **Use Cases Handled**

-Import Export WordPress Users Plugin is an ideal plugin for exporting and importing WordPress users or WooCommerce customers details from/to your WooCommerce store for migrating an existing online store.
+Import Export WordPress Users Plugin is an ideal plugin for exporting and importing WordPress users or WooCommerce customers' details from/to your WooCommerce store for migrating an existing online store.

 The following use cases are handled by the plugin

- &#9989; User Export - WordPress Export Users to CSV.</li>
+ &#9989; User Export - Export WordPress users to CSV.
- &#9989; User Import - WordPress Import Users from CSV.</li>
+ &#9989; User Import - Import WordPress users from CSV.
- &#9989; Customer Export - WooCommerce Export Customers to CSV.</li>
+ &#9989; Customer Export - WooCommerce Export Customers to CSV.
- &#9989; Customer Import - WooCommerce Import Customers from CSV.</li>
+ &#9989; Customer Import - WooCommerce Import Customers from CSV.

 WordPress Export Users to CSV

-With this WordPress export plugin, you can export WordPress users from WordPress site and generate a CSV file.
-Use this CSV file to migrate users to another WordPress site by first using the WordPress Export Users functionality and then WordPress import users or merge users (update existing users) functionality of this plugin.
+With this WordPress user export plugin, you can export WordPress users from the WordPress site and generate a CSV file.
+Use this CSV file to migrate users to another WordPress site by first using the WordPress Export Users functionality and then the import or merge users (update existing users) functionality of this plugin.
 If you have hundreds, even thousands, of WordPress users, this helps to save your effort and time of manually adding user information.

-You can bulk export users details to CSV file with multiple powerful filters such as User Roles, date ranges, etc. Even the plugin automatically upload your exports via FTP(premium).
+You can bulk export users' details to a CSV file with multiple powerful filters such as User Roles, date ranges, etc. Even the plugin automatically uploads your exports via FTP(premium).

 WordPress Import Users from CSV

-You can import WordPress users to your WordPress site from other platforms easily and quickly using this WordPress CSV importer plugin.
-Use WordPress import users feature or merge users (update existing users) hundreds, even thousands, of WordPress users details using one file which saves your effort and time of manually adding user information.
+You can import WordPress users to your WordPress site from other platforms easily and quickly using this WordPress user import plugin.
+Using the WordPress user import or merge users (update existing users)feature you can import hundreds or thousands of WordPress users' details using one file which saves your effort and time of manually adding user information.

-This WordPress import plugin has the option to send an Email to the user email ID whenever the admin imports/updates users details.
+This WordPress import plugin has the option to send an Email to the user email ID whenever the admin imports/updates users' details.

 You can map your import columns to the appropriate WordPress data to import or merge user details.
 You can also import data from a variety of sources, such as an uploaded CSV file on FTP (Premium), locally saved CSV file to your computer.

 For importing WordPress user details to your website, you must create a CSV(Comma-Separated Values) file which contains information about mapping fields in a tabular form.
-You can create CSV file by using a spreadsheet program, such as  Excel, or Google Spreadsheets.
-Save this file with extension .CSV.
-After entering all details about WordPress users in the spreadsheet, you can import to your website.
+You can create a CSV file by using a spreadsheet program, such as  Excel, or Google Spreadsheets.
+Save this file with extension '.csv'.
+After entering all details about WordPress users in the spreadsheet, you can import them to your website.

-WooCommerce Export Customers to CSV (Premium)
+WooCommerce Export Customers to CSV

-You can export WooCommerce customer list from WordPress/WooCommerce site and generate a CSV file.
+You can export the WooCommerce customer list from WordPress/WooCommerce site and generate a CSV file.
 Use this CSV file to migrate customers to another online store by WordPress import customers functionality or merge customers (update existing customers-premium) functionality of this plugin.
 If you have hundreds, even thousands, of WooCommerce Customers, this helps to save your effort and time of manually adding the WooCommerce customer list.

-Plugin can easily export customers details to CSV file by filtering customers by user role.
-Even the plugin automatically upload your exports via FTP.
+The plugin can easily export customers' details to CSV files by filtering customers by user role.
+Even the plugin automatically uploads your exports via FTP (premium).

-WooCommerce Import Customers from CSV (Premium)
+WooCommerce Import Customers from CSV

-You can import WooCommerce customers to WordPress/WooCommerce site easily.
+You can import WooCommerce customers to WordPress/WooCommerce sites easily.
 WooCommerce import customers feature or merge customers feature (update existing customers) help move or update hundreds, even thousands, of customers details using one file which saves your effort and time of manually adding user information.

 The plugin has the option to send an Email to the user email ID whenever the admin imports/updates customer details (premium).

 You can map your import columns to the appropriate WooCommerce data to import or merge customer details.
 You can also import data from a variety of sources, such as an uploaded CSV file on FTP (Premium), locally saved CSV file to your computer.

 For importing WooCommerce customer details to your website, you must create a CSV(Comma-Separated Values) file which contains information about mapping fields in a tabular form.
-You can create CSV file by using a spreadsheet program, such as  Excel, or Google Spreadsheets.
+You can create a CSV file by using a spreadsheet program, such as  Excel, or Google Spreadsheets.
 Save this file with extension .CSV.
-After entering all details about WooCommerce users in the spreadsheet, you can import to your website.
+After entering all details about WooCommerce users in the spreadsheet, you can import them to your website.

 = Import/Export/Migration Plugins for WooCommerce from WebToffee =

- &#128312; <a href="https://wordpress.org/plugins/webtoffee-product-feed/">WebToffee Product Feed for Facebook</a>: This plugin allows you to sync your WooCommerce Products to your Facebook Business Manager account.
  &#128312; <a href="https://wordpress.org/plugins/product-import-export-for-woo/">WooCommerce Product Import Export Plugin</a>: Easily import and export products to/from your WooCommerce store using a CSV file.
- &#128312; <a href="https://wordpress.org/plugins/product-reviews-import-export-for-woocommerce/">Product Review Import Export for WooCommerce</a>: Import and Export product reviews quickly using a CSV file to and from your WooCommerce store.
  &#128312; <a href="https://wordpress.org/plugins/order-import-export-for-woocommerce/">WooCommerce Order/Coupon/Subscription Import Export</a>: The plugin lets you export and import orders and coupons via CSV to and from your WooCommerce store.
- &#128312; <a href="https://wordpress.org/plugins/order-xml-file-export-import-for-woocommerce/">Order XML File Export Import for WooCommerce</a>: Import and export your WooCommerce orders in XML format supported by Stamps.com, UPS WorldShip, Endicia, and FedEx.
- &#128312; <a href="https://wordpress.org/plugins/xml-file-export-import-for-stampscom-and-woocommerce/">XML File Export Import for Stamps.com and WooCommerce</a>: The plugin lets you easily export and import orders in your store via XML compatible to Stamps.com.
- &#128312; <a href="https://wordpress.org/plugins/comments-import-export-woocommerce/">WordPress Comments Import & Export</a>: Easily import and export WordPress comments using this comment import export plugin.
+ &#128312; <a href="https://wordpress.org/plugins/wp-migration-duplicator/">WordPress Backup & Migration</a>: Quickly migrate and backup entire WordPress site or selected files from one location to another.
+Backup to FTP, Google Drive, Amazon S3, or local storage and easily restore them.

 = About WebToffee.com =

 <a rel="nofollow" href="https://www.webtoffee.com/">WebToffee</a> creates quality WordPress/WooCommerce plugins that are easy to use and customize.
-We are proud to have thousands of customers actively using our plugins across the globe.
+We are proud to have millions of customers actively using our plugins across the globe.

 == Installation ==

 1. Upload the plugin folder to the /wp-content/plugins/ directory.
 2. Activate the plugin through the Plugins menu in WordPress.
-3. Thats it! you can now configure the plugin.
+3. That's it! you can now configure the plugin.

 == Frequently Asked Questions ==